ivxka/the-voices/README.md

-open penis now that you are here.
+open the file now that you are here.